moabukar/golang-learning/README.md

 - go mod init example/test (creates a new module, initialising go.mod)

-- go run . (runs your code in current directory)
+- go run . (compiles and executes your code)

-- go build (builds and creates an executable or package)
+- go build (compiles a bunch of go source code files)

 - go install (compiles the program & "installs" a package)